ericfoy/modoc/README.md

 ### To-Do
 - Move the type-face and page-width configurations into the Settings UI.
 - Other stuff that comes up as issues come in.
+- Establish a documentation portal, and put stuff in it!

 ## Installation